Code-Case/quarkus-quasar-vuejs-crud/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-## 1 start the Docker Container for the PostgreSQL Instance
+## 1. start the docker container for the postgreSQL instance

 ```
 docker run --name quarkus-db -p 5432:5432 -e POSTGRES_PASSWORD=password -d postgres:13.0